syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Loading group in collapsed state
+## Loading the group in collapsed state

 By default, the group will be loaded in expanded state.
 You can collapse the group by setting the [IsExpanded] property of [DataFormGroupItem] class to `false`.